-AD 381 - Advertising Concept Development I: Creative Principles
+AD 381 - Creative Principles

 This course provides an introduction to the principles of creative advertising with an emphasis on conceptual thinking.
-It explores the legacy and history of the Advertising Creative Revolution from the early 1960s to today's Digital Creative Evolution that highlights the important role of the creative technologist and the call for a bigger idea.
+It explores the legacy of advertising from the creative revolution of the 1960's to today's digital revolution, which heralds the empowerment of the creative technologist and a new advertising partnership that calls for a "bigger idea".